Will human-led music always have a place?

-When one thinks of contemporary, the mind immediately wanders to the Western canon by various artists recommended by Billboard or even Spotify.
+When one thinks of contemporary music, the mind immediately wanders to the Western canon by various artists recommended by Billboard or Spotify.
 We think about synths, electronics and repetitive verses that may or may not make any sense.
-In this increasingly Western equation of what's good contemporary music in 2019, where does the contemporary Southeast Asian music come in?
+In this increasingly Western equation of what good contemporary music is, where does the contemporary South East Asian music come in?

-Are we able to distinguish Southeast Asian music apart from Western ones when the music does not feature any cultural or traditional instruments?
+Are we able to distinguish South East Asian music from Western ones when the music does not feature any cultural or traditional instruments?
 Can we, as a region, break free from this expectation and identifier?

-While we ponder upon these questions, Australia-based musician Aquila Young is back with new music after a two-year hiatus.
-Born to Singaporean and Vietnamese parents, B-Side invites her to share with us about her music, heritage and if Artificial Intelligence is indeed the future, even for music.
+While we ponder over these questions, Australia-based musician Aquila Young is back with new music after a two-year hiatus.
+Born to Singaporean and Vietnamese parents, Aquila discusses her music, heritage and if Artificial Intelligence is indeed the future, even for music.

 In your opinion, what is the definition of a musician?